MrSinho/shgui/README.md

 | `region` | Batch     | Fill color, edge color, absolute (pixel) position and relative position |
 | `text`   | Batch     | Pixel rendering, fill color, font included in header, absolute position |

 Feel free to check out the demo to get a better understanding.
-You're welcome to explore the demo by visiting it [here](/docs/src/demo.md).
+You're welcome to explore the demo by visiting the `Related pages` section.

 ## Input system